postgresml/postgresml/pgml-docs/docs/user_guides/training/algorithm_selection.md

 ## Comparing Algorithms

 Any of the above algorithms can be passed to our `pgml.train()` function using the `algorithm` parameter.
-If the parameter is omited, linear regression is used by default.
+If the parameter is omitted, linear regression is used by default.

 !!! example